What is the volume of an object that is 23 ft wide, 10 ft deep, and 8 ft high?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-The calculation for the volume would be:
+The volume calculation would be:

 Volume = Width × Depth × Height